markcc06/christmas-wallpapers/README.md

 ⸻

-This repo exists to make AI holiday artwork easier to find, download, and use across all devices.
+This repository is part of a broader effort to make high-quality AI wallpapers accessible across the web.
+Explore more styles and updates on the main site.